tadhgboyle/tab/README.md

 #### Credits

 - :page_with_curl: [DataTables](https://datatables.net) for the fast and interactive tables.
-- :bar_chart: [ChartJS](https://www.chartjs.org/) for the beautiful statistics charts, and [ConsoleTVs/Charts](https://github.com/ConsoleTVs/Charts) for the Laravel package.
+- :bar_chart: [ChartJS](https://www.chartjs.org) for the beautiful statistics charts, and [ConsoleTVs/Charts](https://github.com/ConsoleTVs/Charts) for the Laravel package.
+- :art: [Bulma](https://bulma.io) for their lightweight, easy to use and great-looking CSS framework.

 *Note: Some migrations are not up to date.
 I am manually editing my local MySQL tables and will update migrations when it is more stable.*